ibm-cloud-docs/vpc/vsi_is_disable_hyper-threading.md

 ```
 {: screen}

 In this example, notice that the Thread(s) per core displays *2*, indicating that Hyper-Threading Technology is enabled.
 The VM has 4 physical cores and 8 virtual CPUs.
 Modern versions of the Linux kernel allow users to disable Hyper-Threading Technology on a per core basis.
 You can run some cores with Hyper-Threading Technology enabled and other cores with Hyper-Threading Technology disabled.
 To see this on a per core basis, you can use the command `lscpu --extended`.
-You see output similar to the following:
+You see output similar to the following example:

 ```text
 CPU     NODE          SOCKET      CORE             L1d:L1i:L2:L3 ONLINE